yfolias/various_scripts/README.md

-# Various scripts I use either at work or for my msc
+# Various scripts I use either at work or for my Msc